Married 45 years. Together 47.

 Only Mabel had to decide if he would be hers.

 The day after her father received the letter marked her eighteenth birthday.
 While Momma Hubbard understood her husband’s stance, Mabel, a woman now, needed to take her own.
-Momma Hubbard encouraged her to do so.
+Which is what Momma Hubbard encouraged her to do.

 The greenhouse made for the perfect place.

 Mabel recorded, I told him that I loved him. . . and if he was satisfied with so much love I would be engaged to him that very day!

 And so they were.
 Except, you know how it goes.
 First comes phones, then comes marriage.

 With him, she envisions a great adventure in which she plays a vital role.

 Aleck received another proposal.
 This one came from the U.S. Centennial Exposition to please come and display his contraption.

 Hard pass.
 Ever a teacher, Aleck could hardly leave his students so close to exams.